mcarpanelli/kiva/README.md

 * Clean data as needed.
 * Run general exploratory data analysis.
 * Formulate a relevant business or research question.
+    * Ideally related to Galvanize DSI Week 3 (probability and statistics) :)
 * Provide evidence to support your conclusions.
 * Present notebook to the group and publish.